Fane Lozman: Early life, education, and career

 Born in Miami, Florida, Lozman received a B.A. in mathematics from the University of Miami.
 He then joined the United States Marine Corps, where he served a tour of duty as a Marine attack pilot.

 After returning to civilian life, Lozman moved to Chicago and invented a new market trading screen interface, which he named Scanshift.
 The interface was "modeled on the cockpit displays of the planes he used to fly", along with the technology that is used to land fighter planes on aircraft carriers.
 Scanshift employs a visually ergonomic layout incorporating a hub and spoke display that uses "a variety of rectangles, lines, and arrows to indicate which kinds of securities were moving and what that movement signaled".

 Lozman filed a patent application for his Scanshift interface in 1994, and the patent was issued on November 18, 1997.
 Lozman formed a small brokerage firm called Terra Nova, that became the foundation for the Terra Nova ECN, later renamed Archipelago ECN.
-After several years of futures trading and options trading, he became a "self-made millionaire".
+Several years of futures trading and options trading made Lozman a millionaire.

 As of 2016, Lozman had become involved in real estate development with an overwater stilt home community called Renegade on a 25 acre parcel of submerged lands.
 This property, with 1025 ft of private beach, was located on the northwest side of Singer Island, Florida, adjacent to the intracoastal waterway.